the-technat/the-technat/content/posts/remote-coding.md

 ## Background

-If you stumbeled over this post, you probably already of know solutions like [Gitpod](https://www.gitpod.io/), [Github Codespaces](https://github.com/features/codespaces) or [Coder](https://coder.com/) to quickly spin up a development environment on the go.
+If you stumbeled over this post, you probably already heard of know solutions like [Gitpod](https://www.gitpod.io/), [Github Codespaces](https://github.com/features/codespaces) or [Coder](https://coder.com/) to quickly spin up a development environment on the go.
 While I was using them I got fascinated about their capabilites and wished that I could use them for everything I do.
 Unfortunately some of these solutions are tied to a specific platform and or repository or they don´t offer you the performance or control that you would like.
 That was when I stumbeled over [code-server](https://code-server.dev), a web-based build of [Code OSS](https://github.com/code-oss-dev/code).
 That was the missing piece I needed to finally build my own codespace-like solution, but that time with full control.

 So this post documents how I setup a server for remote coding usage.
-In case you're more after a cloud-based solution with ephemeral reproducable machines (that are otherwise setup the same as here), I suggest you checkout [tevbox](https://github.com/the-technat/tevbox), where I did exactly this with a lot of automation.
-Otherwise read on.
+In case you're more after a cloud-based solution with ephemeral reproducable machines (that are otherwise setup more or less the same as here), I suggest you checkout [tevbox](https://github.com/the-technat/tevbox), where I did exactly this with a lot of automation.

 ## The server

 Well I'm not using a server, but an old desktop I had lying around.
-Phyiscal hardware is cumbersome to manage but for a static thing like that a code-server it works fairly well I found.
+Phyiscal hardware is cumbersome to manage but for a static thing like a code-server it works fairly well I think.

 The specs: